EZTechBrasil/EZClientCpp/README.md

 ## Step 4 - Configuring and Running

-Open the source code of the project and change the IP address to access the EZServer according to your needs.
+Open the source code of the project and choice the IP address to access the EZServer according to your needs.
 [![EZClientCppConfigAdress](https://github.com/EZTechBrasil/EZClientCpp/blob/Eric/Pictures/EZClientCppConfigAdress.png)](https://github.com/EZTechBrasil/EZClientCpp/blob/Eric/Pictures/EZClientCppConfigAdress.png)

-Run the application and see it consuming the EZServer information.
+The options are adapted to the tests required to complete the integration.
 [![EZClientCpp](https://github.com/EZTechBrasil/EZClientCpp/blob/Eric/Pictures/EZClientCpp.png)](https://github.com/EZTechBrasil/EZClientCpp/blob/Eric/Pictures/EZClientCpp.png)

 ## API Reference